the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 Additionally, many people who experience cognitive or physical fatigue find it difficult to actively engage in events that last longer than 40 minutes without a meaningful break.

 This timing can vary depending on individuals, however, both ADHD advocates and people with a lived experience of cognitive impairments (such as stroke, traumatic brain injury, and brain fog) have advocated for 30-40 minute session blocks for activities that require sustained attention and engagement.
+This timing can be highly dependant on the type of content and the specific audience you are engaging.

-Try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.
+As a rule of thumb, try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.

 Because many events are planned in 1-hour or 1.5-hour timing blocks, consider choosing shorter sessions or incorporating breaks within your session.
 This can be done in addition to allocating 5-10 minutes for an introduction and session set-up and will help reduce the cognitive strain that many people with lived experience of cognitive impairments are affected by.